 First, hold off answering the question about your salary.
 Instead, ask for more information about specific job expectations and responsibilities.
 This tactic can buy you time to reflect on the position and even learn some new aspects of the job.
 Then, you can decide whether your answer will be at the higher range or the lower range of your research estimates.

 When answering the salary question, offer a range first before specific numbers.
-Try to keep the range with a variance of no more than $5,000, even if your research had a range of $10,000.
+Expectations matter, so try to keep the range with a variance of no more than $5,000, even if your research had a range of $10,000.
 For example, if the market salary for your position is between $50,000 and $60,000, your answer should be $55,000 to $60,000.
 A range is also beneficial to see how your potential employer will respond, before further negotiations.

-Always be comfortable with the numbers you give out.
+Always be comfortable with the numbers you give out for your expectations.
 Once you say your salary range, it will be extremely difficult to negotiate a higher compensation after the fact.

-Don't forget that salary is not simply a number.
-The compensation package may include bonuses, health benefits, and stock options.
+Don’t forget that salary is not simply a number.
+The offer you receive may include bonuses, health benefits, and stock options.
 If you value extra vacation days or the ability to do some remote work, mention it.
 If your initial salary range was out of their budget, your employer may see this wiggle room and offer you a lower salary with more attractive benefits.

 Be confident in your answer and self-worth.
 Most of us are open to negotiation.
 However, don’t sell yourself short in order to attempt to fast track your job application.
 By low balling your salary, your hiring manager may question if you truly know the industry and the quality of your job performance.
 You may end up unhappy with the compensation package or the company may bypass your application altogether.